aiidateam/aiida-core/docs/source/reference/rest_api.rst

           "url_root": "http://localhost:5000/"
         }

-6. Filter the incoming/outgoing of a node by their full type.
+6. Filter the incoming/outgoing of a |Node| by their full type.

     REST URL::